michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0046.md

 - v: make or do or perform again
 - v: bend or turn backward
 ### Family
-replicate: replicated, replicates, replicating, replication+;replica: replicas, replicate;replication: replications
+- replicate: replicated, replicates, replicating, replication+
+- replica: replicas, replicate
+- replication: replications
 ### Examples
 - Will digital “television” simply replicate the TV we’re used to or become something else entirely?
 - That company's engineer, Carl Bosch, then managed to replicate Haber's process on an industrial scale.